NorthStarUAS/aura-hardware-legacy/README.md

-# aura-hardware
+# AuraUAS Autopilot Hardware

 This is a repository of hardware designs that have evolved out of the AuraUAS project.
-These designs serve the AuraUAS ecosystem -- a completely independent small UAV autopilot system.
+These designs serve the AuraUAS ecosystem.

-## bb-apm2-cape (v1.0 - v1.4)
+## Version 1.0 - 1.4 (May 2015 - August 2016)

+Beaglebone Black + Custom Cape + APM2

-This is the functional board design.
-I have built up at least 4 functional autopilots from this design.
+This is the first functional autopilot board design I created myself.
+I have built up at least 4 flying autopilots from this design.
 However, it leverages the old APM2 (atmega2560-based) board as the sensor head.
-This is functionaly excellent, but produces a stack of 3 boards.
-Also the APM2 is a very old design now and only available through clone outlets.
+This results actually are quite good, but it leads to a stack of 3 boards and a fairly inefficient layout.
+Also the APM2 is a very old design now, has some limitations, and only available through clone outlets.

-## bb-teensy-cape (v1.5)
+## Version 1.5 (January 2017)

+Beaglebone Black + Custom Cape + Teensy-3.2

 Although not listed as v1.5 in the file names, this is the logical successor to the APM2-based board.
 The APM2 is dropped and replaced